 This guest post is by Alex Perez, an avid cyclist and sophomore at Trinity College.
-Please fill out his quick online survey about bicycling conditions in the Hartford area.

 Back home in Chicago I would frequently ride my bicycle to navigate around the city.
 Whether it was to get to school, to work, or to just explore somewhere new, I personally always felt safe riding around Chicago.
 I feel like being able to ride your bicycle safely in a city allows you to connect more with your surroundings.
 When I arrived at Trinity, I did not know much about Hartford other than it was a small city on the east coast.
 I decided to bring my bicycle to campus and explore what Hartford had to offer.
 As I explored around the city, I saw issues with the number of bike lanes around the city, the conditions of these bike lanes, and very few people ride their bicycles.
 I have been working on my project to develop a bike map where the Hartford community can have open access to it.
 The goals are to create a bike friendlier city and promote a bigger cycling culture that can give hopefully provide connectivity all across the city and not just the downtown area.
 Currently, I want to connect with people who have worked on improving cycling elsewhere and receive feedback.
 I am reaching out for any possible suggestions in order to figure out what directions I should take next to create a greater cycling community in Hartford.